Which Methodology is Right for You? Qualitative? Quantitative? Or Both?

 Imagine you needed to learn about the reasons consumers use a product or service.
 You would be interested in knowing the various reasons why people make that choice, what competitive products or services they use instead, as well as what perceptions, attitudes, and beliefs lead to use or non-use of the product or service.
 These are open-ended questions and do not lend themselves to statistical analysis.
 Therefore, qualitative methods are the most appropriate.

-Other uses of qualitative research include observing certain consumer behaviors such as using a product in a natural setting or shopping at a retail location.
+Other uses of qualitative research include observing certain consumer behaviors, such as using a product in a natural setting or shopping at a retail location.
 A qualitative approach helps gather in-depth feedback to understand the reasoning and rationale motivating consumer behavior and brand preference.
 This makes qualitative an exceptional tool for a wide range of research needs including new product ideation, concept evaluation, brand positioning research, customer journey mapping, and communication checks.

 Quantitative – Benchmarking and Tracking Progress

 Quantitative research is best used when you need to answer questions that start with, “how many” or “how often” in order to validate or disprove assumptions.
 Whenever you need to understand the proportion of consumers who behave a certain way, or have certain attitudes or beliefs in common, you’ll need a quantitative measurement.
-The results will provide numerical data that can be analyzed statistically as the researcher looks for patterns and possible correlations between different factors.
+The results will provide numerical data that can be analyzed statistically for patterns and possible correlations between different factors.

-Qualitative vs. Quantitative – At-A-Glance
+Qualitative vs. Quantitative-At-A-Glance

 Qualitative